 Are you feeling the weight of your debt payments and struggling to make ends meet?
-If so, you may be looking at Chapter 11 bankruptcy as a way to start fresh.
+Debt can drastically increase stress as creditors come calling, interrupting business operations and daily life.
+In some cases, you might simply be unable to repay the debts you owe.
+If so, Chapter 11 bankruptcy could be a way to start fresh.

 A Chapter 11 bankruptcy helps businesses and individuals reorganize their debts and pay creditors over time.
 With this type of bankruptcy, businesses and individuals keep control of their assets and create a new plan to pay off their creditors.

 However, the court maintains oversight and will intervene if it feels that the debtor is unable to manage the business effectively or has demonstrated unethical business practices.
 A bankruptcy trustee is often appointed to make recommendations to the court or managing debtor payments.

 Chapter 11 bankruptcy is less common than Chapter 7 or Chapter 13 bankruptcy.
 However, with the impact of the COVID-19 pandemic on businesses in the U.S., the number of Chapter 11 bankruptcy increased year over year to 7,568 filings in 2020.

 Most Chapter 11 bankruptcy cases are filed by businesses.
 However, both businesses and individuals are eligible to file.
 This includes corporations, limited liability companies, partnerships, sole proprietors, and individuals (including married couples).

 Chapter 11 is usually sought after in situations where a company has too much debt to operate properly.
 Reorganization focuses on presenting a plan to restructure finances and finding a practical way to repay debts over a set period of time.